WheteThunger/HeliSams/README.md

 The following options are only available for the `Patrol Helicopter` section.

 - `Can retaliate against Sam Sites` (`true` or `false`) -- Determines whether the Patrol Helicopter can fire rockets back at Sam Sites.
-- `Require cupboard auth for owned helicopters` (`true` or `false`) -- While `true`, if the Patrol Helicopter is owned by a player (i.e., another plugin set the helicopter's `OwnerID` property to a player's Steam ID), then a Sam Site can only target the Patrol Helicopter if the Patrol Helicopter owner is authorized on the Sam Site's tool cupboard.
-This is intended for servers where players can summon Patrol Helicopters to their location, to prevent interference from other players' Sam Sites.
-Additionally, enabling this option will prevent static Sam Sites from targeting owned Patrol Helicopters.

 The following options are available for all types of helicopters.